mvesign/design-patterns/DesignPatterns.Structural.Adapter/README.md

 ## When to use

-- When it's desired to use an existing class, but its interface isn’t compatible with the rest of the code.
+- When it's desired to use an existing class, but its interface isnâ€™t compatible with the rest of the code.
-- When it's desired to reuse several existing subclasses that lack common functionality that can’t be added to the superclass.
+- When it's desired to reuse several existing subclasses that lack common functionality that canâ€™t be added to the superclass.

 ## Pros